LSO-Kaliber/Legium_Festival_CTF_2024/reverse-enginering/Zero Driver/README.md

 # Zero Driver

+Author : aseng

 ## Description

-Author : aseng

-Difficulty : easy
+Difficulty : Easy

+Description :

 Given a x64 executable to validate a single file but I don't think this problem setter has a lot of effort.
 However why am I seeing a bunch of Windows Driver Kit API in here?

 ## TL;DR

-- Obfuscation on WinAPI Arbitrary Calls
+- Obfuscation on WinAPI Arbitrary Calls.
-- Realized that it's only loading a `.rsrc` buffer
+- Realized that it's only loading a `.rsrc` buffer.
-- Flag is located and extracted from resources and compared, so just export all the buffer and saves it as a file
+- Flag is located and extracted from resources and compared, so just export all the buffer and saves it as a file.
 - The file is a Ms Docx file , flag is in there!

 ## Hint